ArturoSirvent/DynArt/README.md

 # DynArt
-The Sound Of AI Workshop at PompeuFabra 11-15-dic 2023
+The Sound Of AI Generaive Music Workshop at PompeuFabra 11-15-dic 2023

 The code is very very dirty, sorry about that.
 The most important notebook is:  002.1-GenAlgotmoFinally.ipynb